AkBKukU/mkw_map/README.md

 ## Screenshots

 This map uses screenshots from the game.
-These are distributted under the authorization provided by the [Nintendo Game Content Guidelines for Online Video & Image Sharing Platforms](https://www.nintendo.co.jp/networkservice_guideline/en/index.html).
+These are distributed under the authorization provided by the [Nintendo Game Content Guidelines for Online Video & Image Sharing Platforms](https://www.nintendo.co.jp/networkservice_guideline/en/index.html).

-Only complete in game screenshots will be accepted to this repo to continue to stay in alginment with those guidelines.
+Only complete in game screenshots will be accepted to this repo to continue to stay in alignment with those guidelines.